versioneer-tech/provider-datalab/docs/how-to-guides/usage_concepts.md

 ### Authentication

 Access to a `Datalab` session is restricted, with the environment configuration determining the authentication strategy.
 By default, the same credentials used to access the connected object storage buckets are also applied for session login.
-Authentication can be globally disabled by setting `auth.type = anonymous`, for example, in air-gapped environments or when access is already secured at the ingress level through other mechanisms.
+Authentication can be globally disabled by setting `auth.type = none`, for example, in air-gapped environments or when access is already secured at the ingress level through other mechanisms.

 Each `Datalab` automatically provisions a dedicated Keycloak **OAuth2 client**, which can be used to protect the session using standard **OIDC** flows.
 Full integration and automated configuration of this setup are planned for future releases.